Rok driving a motorbike through Zanzibar’s tropical scenery, Tanzania travel, African Big Tour

 Population: 40 million (2005)

-- Dar es Salaam – the largest East African city with high growth offers a mix of African, Arabic, and Indian cultures, while the original nomination as heaven in peace is not valid any more.
+• Dar es Salaam – the largest East African city with high growth where the original nomination as Heaven in peace is not valid any more.

-Tanzania is home to many of the best and biggest national parks in Africa, magic island of Zanzibar, the tallest mountain in Africa – Mount Kilimanjaro and the second largest lake in the World – Tanganyika.
-Tanzania is also famous for having more than 30% of its land protected as national parks and being the largest country in East Africa.
+Tanzania is home to some of Africa’s best and largest national parks, the beautiful island of Zanzibar, the continent’s highest mountain, Mount Kilimanjaro, and the world’s second-largest lake, Lake Tanganyika.
+It is also famous for having more than 30% of its land protected as national parks and being the largest country in East Africa.

 In contrast Tanzania is one of the 15 poorest nations in the world, where two-thirds of the population live below the internationally recognized income poverty line.